sshmaxime/solidity-sandbox/README.md

 ## Basics

-A is consisting of 3 contracts:
+A proxy is consisting of 3 contracts:

 -   Admin Contract
 -   Proxy Contract